Healing the inner child: „It’s never too late for a happy childhood,“ said Milton Erickson, one of the world’s greatest hypnotists.

-- At the bottom of my being, I’m bad.
+- At the bottom of my being, I’m wrong.

 - It’s good to push away needs for love and attention.

 With the help of hypnotherapy, the aim is to dissolve and heal those childhood injuries.
-The aim is to feel whole and lovable, and thus to dissolve the feeling of guilt and shame.
+The objective is to feel whole and lovable and dissolve the feeling of guilt and shame.

 In hypnosis, the inner adult will choose to accept the inner child.
-This will create new, helpful beliefs:
+That will create new, helpful beliefs:

 - I am ready to perceive and accept my feelings.

-- I am open for new things and for changes in my life.
+- I am open to new things and for changes in my life.

 - I am strong enough to take care of myself and take responsibility for my well-being.